UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-27-team15-deepfake-generation.md

 ```python
 loss = loss_adv + args.lambda_sty * loss_sty - args.lambda_ds * loss_ds + args.lambda_cyc * loss_cyc
 ```
+### Colab Notebook Results
+Here is an animation showing image generation using the input images of our faces, the professor's face, and our TA's face.

+<iframe src="https://drive.google.com/file/d/1eIe4tuzx6FmcFzhYs_r5ofMNIrBAs7vZ/preview" width="660" height="360" allow="autoplay"></iframe>
+*Results generated from our colab notebook.*

+You can see that the domain translation comes out well overall.
+However, small details make some translations unrealistic, such as a portion of a pair of glasses on a face or misaligned features.

 ## StyleGAN
 Another recently proposed model is StyleGAN, which is based on style transfer principles.
 StyleGAN proposes changes to the traditional GAN architecture which include the introduction of a mapping network that maps points in latent space to an intermediate latent space, which is used to control style at every point in the generator model.
 Stylegan also uses noise as a source of variation at every point in the generator model.